-You can help increase your cat's activity level during the day by providing her with engaging feeding toys or by establishing a playtime routine before you leave the house and after you return.
+You can help increase your cat’s activity level during the day by providing engaging feeding toys or by establishing a playtime routine before you leave the house and after you return.
 Before you go to bed, play with your cats to help them expend energy, so they can get more rest at night.

 A feeding routine that supplies cats with more energy during the day instead of at night might help in addition.

 My kitten sometimes squeaks, but doesn't meow, is this ok? ~Stephanie Joy S.